-The purpose of Lookout is to provide non-judgmental, non-sectarian services to adults and seniors who cope with a wide variety of challenges including: poverty, mental illness, substance abuse, mental/physical illnesses, chronic health problems (including HIV/Aids), histories of trauma, legal issues or those simply unable to cope.
+The purpose of Lookout is to provide non-judgmental, non-sectarian services to adults and seniors who cope with a wide variety of challenges that include: poverty, mental health, substance use, chronic illnesses, physical disabilities, histories of trauma, legal issues or those simply unable to cope.

-Helping people help themselves is essential in addressing extreme poverty and all the issues that surround it.
+Helping people help themselves is essential in addressing homelessness, extreme poverty and related challenges.
 Securing appropriate housing is the first and most essential step in achieving responsible independence for individuals.

 What People Are Saying